MMPLab/TrackVerse/README.md

 - [License](#license)

 ## TrackVerse Overview
-The Full TrackVerse contains 4,100,000,000 object tracks, spanning 1203 categories with a long-tailed distribution.
-These categories are identified using [DETIC](https://github.com/facebookresearch/Detic) with the [LVIS](https://www.lvisdataset.org) ontology.
+The Full TrackVerse contains 4,100,000,000 object tracks, spanning 1203 categories from the [LVIS](https://www.lvisdataset.org) ontology with a long-tailed distribution.
+The objects are localized using [DETIC](https://github.com/facebookresearch/Detic) and tracked over time using [ByteTrack](github.com/ifzhang/bytetrack).
 More dataset examples and analysis in [here](./doc/statistics.md).

-We also offer curated subsets at different scales, ensuring a more balanced distribution.
-These subsets limit the number of tracks per class to 100, 300, 500, and 1000.
-As a result, we have four carefully selected subsets containing 82,000, 184,000, 259,000, and 392,000 tracks, respectively.
+We also offer curated subsets at different scales, ensuring more balanced class distributions.
+These subsets limit the number of tracks per class to 100, 300, 500, and 1000, resulting in four carefully selected subsets containing 82,000, 184,000, 259,000, and 392,000 tracks, respectively.

 ## Download TrackVerse
 The dataset is released as a list of YouTube video IDs together with the metadata for all object tracks extracted from them.
 The dataset is organized in JSONL files, with each line containing the metadata for a single object track.
 TrackVerse is available for download in the following subsets: